lukaszlipinski/lps/README.md

 Just a website-creator

 ## ToDo
-- refactor resize and d&d
 - resize squares should not stay
 - show drop info
-- show can not drop info
+- show can not drop info (on drag)
+- show position rulers
 - implement button component
 - implement box component